Most baseball lineups go up and down.

 Gloucester Catholic coach Dennis Barth, whose team will play Newark Academy in Saturday's Non-Public B state final at Toms River North, refers to the speedsters in his lineup - Kane, Alessandrine, and Monmouth-bound senior centerfielder Steve Wilgus - as "rabbits."

-Paul VI coach Pat Fisher calls them "hornets" because of their disruptive influence on opposing defenses.
+Paul VI coach Pat Fisher calls them "hornets" because of their disruptive influence on opposing defense.

 Kane, a junior leftfielder, is a typical leadoff hitter.
 He is batting .495 with 38 runs and is 21 for 22 in steals.
 Wilgus, who is 19 for 19 in steals, is a typical No. 2 hitter, a lefthanded stick with great bat control.